kingdonb/Jenkinsfile/README.md

 most common developer workflows without customization, but may be customized.

-If specialized containers are needed in the pipeline, they can also be included here for use inside of the `Jenkinsile`.
+If specialized containers are needed in the pipeline, they can also be included here for use inside of the `Jenkinsfile`.

 * `docker-pod.yaml` - A Kubernetes pod definition used to connect Jenkins to the host node's Docker daemon by mounting `/var/run/docker.sock`, (this is the most straightforward, easiest and also most flexible way.
 Take caution who is allowed to start Jenkins jobs when running this way, sandbox escapes are certainly possible.)
 * `docker-build.sh` - call `docker build` in a specific way that supports our application (here you can pass any buildkit directives needed like `--ssh=default` for inclusion of ssh keys at build time, or any special instructions related to image caching as needed such as `--no-cache`.)